 Since the start of the pandemic, Facilities Management has implemented enhanced cleaning protocols, which can be found here.
 Additionally, units are encouraged to provide hand sanitizer and cleaning products for shared equipment and frequently touched surfaces.
 These supplies are available to units through the strategic procurement office.

-6. I am immunocompromised as a result of a pre-existing medical condition (or someone within my household), am I required to complete a medical accommodation request form?
+5. I am immunocompromised as a result of a pre-existing medical condition (or someone within my household) and want an accomodation am I required to complete a medical accommodation request form?

 Employees with an outstanding medical accommodation request will not be expected to return to work on campus until the accommodation process is finalized.

-7. I (or any member of my household) have one or more risk factors, such as age, gender respiratory illness, use of certain medications, associated with severe illness if I contract COVID-19.
-Can I continue to work from home full-time?
+6. I (or any member of my household) have one or more risk factors, such as age, gender respiratory illness, use of certain medications, associated with severe illness if I contract COVID-19.
+Can I continue to work from home full-time

-1. Under what conditions could the return to campus be changed, delayed or even cancelled?
+1. Under what conditions could the return to campus be changed or even cancelled?